browserengineering/book/book/invalidation.md

 [Adapton][adapton] project, each computation that converts inputs to outputs can also convert input deltas to output deltas.
-[Operational Transform][ot], the collaboration technology behind Google Docs, also works using this principle.
+[Operational Transform][ot], the collaboration technology behind Google Docs, also works using this principle, as does [differential dataflow][dd] in databases.
 However, dirty flags can be implemented with much less memory overhead, which makes them a better fit in browsers.